Cost Sharing in Two-Sided Markets: Approximately Efficient Mechanism

+The idea in this section is to, similar to the previous section, first solve the \textsc{primal} linear program to obtain an optimal fractional solution $x^*$.
+This is in general a hard problem, however, we assume in this section, that we are given access to a demand oracle for the problem.
+The demand oracle allows us to design a separation oracle for the \textsc{dual}, which in turn allows us to obtain $x^*$ in polynomial time.
+We will then use a method inspired by \cite{DNS05}, that can round this fractional solution to an integral solution with a $\sqrt{n}$ approximation ratio in polynomial time.
+Finally, following the following lemma due to \cite{LS05}, we show how we can design an algorithm that round the solution of $x^*$ into a random integral solution $x$, such that $\mathbb{E}[x]=x^*/\sqrt{n}$.

 \begin{lemma}[Lavi and Swamy \cite{LS05}] Let $x^*$ be the fractional optimal solution to \textsc{primal} and $\gamma$ be such that there exists a $\gamma$-approximation algorithm for the buyer to seller assignment problem and $\gamma$ also bounds the integrality gap of \textsc{primal}.
-Then, \textsc{lottery-alg} can be used to obtain, in polynomial time, a convex combination of integral solutions that is equal to $x^*/\gamma$, under the following conditions on the welfare generated by each seller $j$ and her matched buyers: a) it is a monotone function, b) it is $0$ for an empty set of buyers, and c) we have a polynomial time demand oracle for it. \end{lemma}

-We would have liked to directly use \textsc{lottery-alg} as our \textsc{approx-welfare-alg}, however the welfare at each seller $V_{j}(S)=\sum_{i\in S}v_{ij}-c_j(S)$ is not monotone.
-Instead, we will use
+Then, there exists an algorithm which we call \textsc{lottery-alg} that can be used to obtain, in polynomial time, a convex combination of integral solutions that is equal to $x^*/\gamma$, under the following conditions on the welfare generated by each seller $j$ and her matched buyers: a) it is a monotone function, b) it is $0$ for an empty set of buyers, and c) we have a polynomial time demand oracle for it. \end{lemma} Note that the utility function of the sellers in our setting does not satisfy the conditions presented in \ref{swamy}.
+Namely, the welfare of each seller $V_{j}(S)=\sum_{i\in S}v_{ij}-c_j(S)$ is not monotone.
+To fix this issue, we define another utility function for our sellers as follows,